codebje/VirtualVeronica/README.md

 |   $06   | coordinate | Set cursor X coordinate |
 |   $07   | coordinate | Set cursor Y coordinate |

-The simulated GPU does not currently implement the status register values, which means code that waits for vertical blanking periods will wait forever.
+The simulated GPU's status register approximates a VGA video blanking signal using Java's `System.nanoTime()`.
+The signal is noisy due to the JVM's operations: the simulated CPU's clock isn't very accurate, so a busy loop looking for video sync and outputting status will see some variability.

 It's highly likely the final Veronica GPU included more commands, sufficient to play Pong, but the commands are not documented.